Krxnky/nike-monitor/README.md

 # Nike Monitor

-Nike Monitor is a Node.js bot that keeps you updated on new product additions and updates on Nike and SNKRS.
+Nike Monitor is a Node.js bot that tracks new product additions and updates from Nike and SNKRS.
 It also alerts you when SNKRS passes drop, ensuring you never miss a release.
 Notifications are sent directly to your Discord channel via a webhook.
+Additionally, the bot stores current product data in a MongoDB database.

 ## Features

-- **Product Monitoring:** Tracks new products and updates from Nike and SNKRS.
+- **Product Monitoring:** Keeps track of new products and updates from Nike and SNKRS.
 - **SNKRS Pass Alerts:** Notifies you when SNKRS passes are available.
+- **MongoDB Integration:** Stores current product data for easy access.
 - **Discord Integration:** Sends real-time notifications to your Discord channel.

-## Getting Started

-### Prerequisites
+## Prerequisites

 - Node.js (v14 or higher)
+- MongoDB
 - A Discord webhook URL

+## Getting Started

 ### Installation